sagiegurari/cargo-make/README.md

 <a name="usage-conditions-and-subtasks"></a>
 ### Combining Conditions and Sub Tasks
-condition_script and run_task combined can enable you to define a conditional sub flow.<br>
+Conditions and run_task combined can enable you to define a conditional sub flow.<br>
 For example, if you have a coverage flow that should only be invoked in a travis build, and only if the CARGO_MAKE_RUN_CODECOV environment variable is defined as "true":

 ````toml